M L 250 - Interpersonal Effectiveness in Organizations

-M L 620 - Management Theory (3 hours)
+M L 620 - Management Theory

 Planning, organizing, directing, coordinating, and controlling operations through managerial decision making.
 Emerging issues and trends; integration of principles and concepts with contemporary concerns.
 Prerequisite: QM 263 or QM 502.

-M L 628 - Business Policy and Strategy Formulation (3 hours)
+M L 628 - Business Policy and Strategy Formulation

 Strategies in response to conditions such as competition and future development.
 Must be taken in last semester of program.